oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 The environment files are helpful when you have different configurations you want to support at build time.
 Some examples include enabling user analytics only on prod environments or defining the API endpoints your QA environment calls.

-An example of configuration that changes by environment already built into your app is in `src/main.ts`.
+`src/main.ts` contains an example of a configuration that changes based on the environment.
 Here you see the following:

 ```ts
 import { enableProdMode } from '@angular/core';